TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     vga:

         This property allows one to specify the VGA emulation to be used by KVM VMs.
-The default is 'cirrus'.
+The default is 'std'.
 NOTE: with the Qemu bundled in SmartOS qxl and xenfb do not work.

         type: string (one of: 'cirrus','std','vmware','qxl','xenfb')
         vmtype: KVM
         listable: no
         create: yes
         update: yes
-        default: 'cirrus'
+        default: 'std'

     virtio_txburst: